anonymous-ai-researcher/www2025-industry/README.md

   public void compute_LDiff(OWLOntology onto_1, OWLOntology onto_2, String path)
   ```

 * The input are two ELIH-ontologies to be compared (onto_1, onto_2), and a path specifying the location where you want the output to be saved.
-The output are a set of witnesses, a set of explicit witnesses and a set of implicit witnesses, saved as owl.xml files; see the following example (please adjust it to your own operating environment, i.e., windows, linux or Mac).
+The output are a set of witnesses, a set of explicit witnesses (contained) and a set of implicit witnesses (derived), saved as owl.xml files; see the following example (please adjust it to your own operating environment, i.e., windows, linux or Mac).

 * Onto_1: file:///C:/Users/XXX/Desktop/snomed_ct/snomed_ct_australian.owl